the perfect alliance of coffee and chocolate

 - 30g unsweetened cocoa powder

-- 1 heaping tbsp freshly extracted espresso coffee (about 30ml)
+- 1 heaping tbsp freshly brewed espresso coffee (about 30ml)

 - 50g whole hazelnuts